woocommerce/woocommerce/readme.txt

 * Moved many shortcodes (contents) to template files for easier customisation
 * Moved woocommerce class into the main file
 * Category ordering fix
+* Made 'product' global, and auto filled when calling the_post - also remove this from the hooks.
+Certain themes may need to be updated.

 = 1.3.2 - 09/12/2011 =
 * Fixed error when adding an order manually